For the finest Indian food in Prague, look no further than Indian Jewel, which offers an authentic flavour of India right in the heart of the city.

 and the dishes are well presented, many in copper pots.
 And the food is

 flavoursome, and not oily, which is where some Indian restaurants in Prague fall down.

-The hotter dishes pack plenty of punch, but there are some enjoyable milder ones too such as their speciality Tandoori Murgh (grilled chicken which has been marinated in yoghurt and saffron).
+The hotter dishes pack plenty of punch, such as the madras or vindaloo, although there are equally good milder ones, like their speciality Tandoori chicken or prawn dishes (marinated in yoghurt and saffron).

 The drinks menu has a few Czech and International wines, along with beers, spirits and basic cocktails, set at standard prices for this part of town.

-In the warmer months there is the option of sitting outside on a terrace, which offers diners views over the charming Tınskı Dvur Square.
+In the warmer months there is the option of dining on the terrace outside, which offers views over the charming Tınskı Dvur Square.

 It is advisable to book.
 Indian restaurants of this nature are hard to find in Prague, which makes it popular both at lunchtime and during the evening.